Signs Your Dog Is Dying

 • The consistency of stools can also reflect hydration status.
 Is your dog’s stool quality normal, firm, or loose?
 Hard stools can indicate active dehydration.
 Soft to liquid stools (diarrhea) may indicate increased water losses from the GI tract and a need for supplemental hydration to prevent dehydration.
 This also applies to dogs that are actively vomiting.

-Ways you can help increase fluid intake at home:
+There are several ways you can help increase fluid intake at home:

-2. Add water to kibble.
+• Add water or low-sodium chicken broth to kibble.

-4. Use a syringe to gently wet the tongue to keep your dog comfortable in the later stages of the dying process.
+• Use a syringe to gently wet the tongue to keep your dog comfortable in the later stages of the dying process.
 Symptoms of dry mouth may be more important to address than dehydration itself in final days according to human clinicians.14

+In our panic to get our dog to eat or drink, some of us will consider “forcing” our dog to consume water or food.
 NEVER force water or food down your pet’s throat.
 This can cause discomfort, anxiety, or aspiration of food or water into the lungs and lead to severe complications.

 Your veterinarian may restore hydration with extra fluids in a vein or under the skin.
 This often depends on severity of the disease, the level of dehydration, and whether or not your pet will be hospitalized.
 You can also learn to give subcutaneous fluids at home.

-IV or subcutaneous fluids may not be advised for your pet in the end stages of the disease process depending on what disease(s) your pet has.
+IV or subcutaneous fluids may not be advised for your pet in the end stages of the disease process, depending on what disease(s) your pet has.
 When misused, extra fluid supplementation can cause edema, tissue swelling, and fluid overload.

 Please ask your veterinarian if fluid supplementation is warranted in your dog.
 They will help advise you on the best route for your dog’s individual scenario.